WeissBang/whoisyourfavoritewalker/README.md

 Once the application is running, users can:

-- Create an account and start playing the game.
+- Access to the "Wall of the Dead" to see all the walkers that have been already added.
-- Navigate through different levels of the game, each populated with various enemies and challenges.
+- Navigate through different pages of the project, each having their own use.
-- Admin users can log in to manage game settings, view reports, and make changes to player data.
+- Admin users can log in to manage data settings, view walkers, and make changes to the wall of the dead page.

 ---